biznuge/DNService/README.md

 > docker exec postgres-db psql -U postgres -d testdb --csv -f /docker-entrypoint-initdb.d/2-run-query.sql > results.csv

+## Execute Monolith to file output

+There's also a script that avoids using CTE's (Common Table Expressions) - This looks bonkers, and would perhaps be tricky to maintain, but could be useful to someone.

+> docker exec postgres-db psql -U postgres -d testdb --csv -f /docker-entrypoint-initdb.d/2-run-monolith.sql > results-monolith.csv

 ## Cleaning up

 To exit the psql shell, simply type: